Stephen M. Young

-of the Democratic Party, he served two terms as a United States senator from Ohio from 1959 until 1971.
+Stephen Marvin Young (May 4, 1889 – December 1, 1984) was an American lawyer and politician who served as a United States senator from Ohio from 1959 to 1971.
+A member of the Democratic Party, Young also served in the U.S. House of Representatives during the 73rd, 74th, 77th, and 81st congresses.
+He was a veteran of the Mexican Border War, World War I, and World War II, where he served as the Allied Military Governor of the Italian Province of Reggio Emilia in 1945.

-Early life
+Early life and education

 Young was born on May 4, 1889, in Norwalk, Ohio, the fourth and youngest child of Stephen Marvin Young and Isabella Margaret Wagner.
 He and his father (who was a judge in Huron County) were namesakes of his great-grandfather, Stephen Marvin (1797–1868), the first pioneer of Shelby, Ohio.
-He attended Kenyon College and Adelbert College.

-Young received a law degree from Case Western Reserve University School of Law in Cleveland, Ohio, in 1911.
+He attended Kenyon College and later received a law degree from Adelbert College of Western Reserve University in 1911.

-Early political career
+Career

 Young served in the Ohio House of Representatives from 1913 to 1917, and as an assistant prosecutor of Cuyahoga County, Ohio, from 1917 to 1918.
 During the World War I era, he served in the U.S. Army in field artillery.
 In 1919, he returned to the Cuyahoga County prosecutor's office.

 In 1922, Young ran for the office of attorney general of Ohio.
 He won the Democratic nomination, but lost in the general election to Charles Crabbe, garnering 744,693 votes to Crabbe's 780,192.
 In 1930, he ran for the Democratic nomination for governor of Ohio but lost in the Democratic primary to former Representative George White, who went on to win the governorship.